Security-Onion-Solutions/securityonion-docs/playbook.rst

 Overview
 --------

-Playbook is a web application that allows you to create a Detection Playbook, which itself consists of individual plays.
-These plays are fully self-contained and describe the different aspects around the particular detection strategy.
+Playbook is a web application available for installation on Manager nodes.
+Playbook allows you to create a ``Detection Playbook``, which itself consists of individual Plays.
+These Plays are fully self-contained and describe the different aspects around a particular detection strategy.

 .. image:: https://user-images.githubusercontent.com/1659467/87230271-c5cb0880-c37c-11ea-8a36-24cabf137ed2.png

-The key components of a play are:
+The key components of a Play are:

  #.
 Objective & Context - what exactly are we trying to accomplish and why?
  #.
 What are the follow-up actions required to validate and/or remediate when results are seen?